 1. Recognized student organizations may reserve any available multipurpose University facility.

 2. Use of residence hall lobbies is coordinated by the Residential Life Office.
 Events sponsored by residents and residence hall organizations are given priority.

-3. Swisher Gymnasium may be reserved for events that require a facility of this size.
+3. Historic Swisher Gymnasium may be reserved for events that require a facility of this size.
 Due to the high demand for this facility, requests should be made as early as possible.

 Harassment or Discrimination